RenderKit/embree/README.md

 Type the following to install the dependencies using `apt-get`:

     sudo apt-get install cmake-curses-gui
+    sudo apt-get install libtbb-dev
     sudo apt-get install freeglut3-dev
     sudo apt-get install libxmu-dev libxi-dev

 Finally you can compile Embree using CMake.
-Create a build directory and execute "ccmake .." inside this directory.
+Create a build directory inside the Embree root directory and execute "ccmake .." inside this build directory.

     mkdir build
     cd build